stringtheory/museumofglitter/README.md

 We want to use all of your performance putting 15 animated glitter gif's on the page.
 Lets Rock this page like it is 1995.

 There is no javascript, what would it do?
 Render a template????
 WE CAN JUST PUT THE TEXT IN THE [insert curse word] PAGE!
-So we can make a fancy pants Single Page Web App???
+Make a fancy pants Single Page Web App???
 THIS IS A SINGLE PAGE "WEB APP", not to repeat ourselves, but we were lazy and used tabs - so all the stuff is on this one page.
 Tabs that are just powered by toggling checkboxes using CSS, put that in your fanny pack and zip it.

+✧

 **✧･ﾟ: *✧･ *:･ﾟ✧*:･ﾟ✧✧･ﾟ: *✧･ﾟ:*  *:･ﾟ✧*:･ﾟ✧✧･ﾟ: *✧･ﾟ:*  *:･ﾟ✧*:･ﾟ✧✧･ﾟ**